Skip to main content

 This tutorial contains these key points:

-✔️ Use the 3ds Max Plugin
+✔️ Use the 3ds Max plugin

 ✔️ Select a part

-✔️ Run "Remesh and Bake Decals" Action
+✔️ Run "Remesh and Bake Decals" action

 ✔️ Examine the results

-This tutorial shows how use the RapidPipeline Processor Plugin in 3ds Max to simplify a model by generating a simple, clean mesh and bake details such as graphic images and logos into textures using the Remesh and Bake Decals Action.
+This tutorial shows how use the RapidPipeline Processor plugin in 3ds Max to simplify a model by generating a simple, clean mesh and bake details such as graphic images and logos into textures using the Remesh and Bake Decals action.
 This optimization method is optimal for assets like apparel with seams or prints.
-For more information see the 3ds Max Plugin Documentation.
+For more information see the 3ds Max plugin Documentation.

 Screenshot of the input model